Sephley/docs/docs/experts.md

 Just download the JSON and import it into Grafana.

 ## GitLab Runner Setup
-For the GitLab Runners, I made a separate VM for resource management purposes.
+For the GitLab Runner, I made a separate VM for resource management purposes.
 Since nothing else is running on this VM, there is no need to use Docker-Compose.

 Just like before, I used this [guide](<https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository>) to install Docker.